wand3/simple_shell/README.md

 # Credits

-All codes been written by Tijani Adebowale and Babawande
+All codes been written by Tijani Adebowale and Baiyewu Babawande